-The objective of The Shelter's legal advocacy is to support victims of domestic violence in civil matters directly related to domestic violence.
-This program provides support through an onsite Attorney and Shelter Advocates.
-These services enable us to empower Shelter families, promote self-sufficiency and create a safer community by helping victims secure, modify and enforce protection orders; handle immigration issues; obtain a divorce or separation; obtain spousal and child support; and resolve custody and visitation issues.
-During this quarter, our Advocates provided court assistance to 8 individuals.
+The objective of The Shelter's legal advocacy is to support victims of domestic violence in matters directly related to domestic violence.
+This program provides support through an onsite IFP Attorney, and Shelter Advocates.
+These services enable us to empower Shelter families, promote self-sufficiency, and create a safer community by helping victims secure, modify and enforce protection orders, and handle immigration issues.
+During this quarter The Shelter's onsite IFP Attorney provided legal services to 53 new individuals.